plewkowycz/sauceLabsSwags/README.md

 The chosen testing approach uses the Cypress testing framework to write and run end-to-end tests for the Sauce Demo website.
 The tests cover the successful purchase flow, a negative scenario with missing fields during the purchase flow, login with invalid credentials, and removing an item from the cart.
 The last two were additional tasks.

 The GitHub Actions CI/CD pipeline ensures that the tests are executed automatically whenever changes are pushed to the repository, providing quick feedback on any issues that might be introduced.
+In addition to that we can view test results through elegant report as example, which can be found [here.](https://plewkowycz.github.io/sauceLabsSwags/pl/testing-report-cypress/4803086690/report.html)

 ### Possible Improvements to the Technical Task